Sometimes, to do things right for your nonprofit, you just need something to get started.

 Not sure just what kind of proposal you should send and to whom?
 Don't miss 3 Types of Grant Proposals: Which One Should You Write?

-Companies prefer a short letter, spelling out precisely what you need, rather than a more formal proposal such as you would provide to a foundation.
+Companies typically prefer a short letter, spelling out precisely what you need, rather than a more formal proposal such as you would provide to a foundation.

 Results.
 They are on everyone's minds, especially foundations and other funders.
 Evaluating what worked and what didn't can be crucial for your funding and your project.
 Here's how to write the evaluation section of your grant proposal.